 Contact Veteran's Gateway on 0808 802 1212 (24 hours, 365 days a year)

 If you're at risk of homelessness or rough sleeping, you can get help finding accommodation from:

 - Single Persons Accommodation Centre for the Ex Services (SPACES)

-- Soldiers, Sailors, Airmen and Families Association (SSAFA) (housing and advice)
+- Soldiers, Sailors, Airmen and Families Association (SSAFA)

-- Veterans UK
+- Veterans Aid

 Apply to the council for housing